 Low FODMAP Resources

 LEAP is a dietary approach that is really more like a hybrid between diets and testing.

-> Rather than starting with 3 presumed safe foods, LEAP begins with 20-30 safe foods personalized with your results from a test called Mediator Release Test (more on this below).
+Rather than starting with 3 presumed safe foods, LEAP begins with 20-30 safe foods which you KNOW are safe for you based on results from your Mediator Release Test (my favorite food sensitivity test- keep reading).

-> I like it because it takes the oligoantigenic diet approach recommended by NIAID.
+I like it because it takes the oligoantigenic diet approach recommended by NIAID.
 But it is personalized and less restrictive because it is based off of your unique immune response.

 **LEAP/MRT is the diet/test that finally made an immense difference in my husband’s psoriatic arthritis and acid reflux.

 I have since used LEAP with dozens of clients and patients with really great results.
 I know hundreds of other dietitians who use it with great success for themselves and their patients.

 The FIRST experiment I tried to help my husband’s autoimmune diseases was an elimination diet.
 He did feel a bit better on the diet, but it was very discouraging for him to eat this way as a newby to elimination diets.

 Even though we only eliminated 4 items (wheat, dairy, corn, and soy), he didn’t know what to eat and felt like he was starving all the time.

 He maintained this eating pattern for about 6 weeks before lapsing back to his old, comfortable ways.
 The improvements he felt were not significant enough to justify such a restricted diet for him.